iantrich/list-card/README.md

 This card for [Lovelace](https://www.home-assistant.io/lovelace) on [Home Assistant](https://www.home-assistant.io/) that gives you a table generated with data from the [feedparser custom component](https://github.com/custom-components/sensor.feedparser) or any other sensor that provides data as a list of attributes.

+Great resource for further filtering your feeds is [siftrss](https://siftrss.com/)

 ![example](example.png)

 From left to right: [feedparser](https://github.com/custom-components/sensor.feedparser) | [aftership](https://github.com/custom-components/sensor.aftership) | [untappd](https://github.com/custom-components/sensor.untapped)